ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-treemap-series/index.md

 `cartesian` and `polar` charts are meant to be used with linear data or, in other words, arrays.
 But since treemaps are used to render tree data, to create a basic treemap we need to use another type of chart, a `hierarchy` chart.
-A basic treemap configuration would therefore looks like this:
+A basic treemap configuration would therefore look like this:

 ```js